 NACO Exposure Time Calculator

-This is now supported by the NACO ETCs (imaging and spectroscopy).
+This is now supported by the NACO ETC.

 In the Target Input Flux Distribution field, you can select a spectral type and filter magnitude for the target.
 Alternatively, you can choose to specify the target with a blackbody temperature (and a filter magnitude).
-In spectroscopic mode, you can choose to specify a single emission line instead.
 In the Reference Source Parameters field, information about spectral type and filter magnitude is entered for the reference source.

 You must select the filter and filter magnitude for proper scaling of the template spectrum.
 Available filters are V, J, H, K, L and M. For extended sources, the magnitude must be given per square arc second.